 Snowiest Month on Record

 Who could forget January?
 It snowed 16 out of 31 days and the monthly total reached 282 inches.
-That’s over 23 FEET, making January 2017 the snowiest month at Squaw Valley Alpine Meadows on record!
+That’s over 23 FEET, making January 2017 the snowiest month at Palisades Tahoe on record!

 Snowiest February on Record